asynts/Asynts.Recall/0007_items-control-bindings-broken.md

     -   However, it could be that it doesn't want to override it unless it's already null.

 -   I suspect, that when XAML sets the `DataContext` it doesn't notify the UI correctly and thus it keeps rendering the old version.

+-   I suspect, that the rendering engine reads the values and connects the event listeners after that.
+    If it is changed before the event handlers are registered, it would not notice.